 Looking at Sumser from a modern perspective:

 The first thing that should be noticed is the six different types of training he defines.
 Put in modern context, some are very similar to types of training we do today.
 Sumser’s Endurance Running is our normal aerobic training ranging from recovery runs to steady runs ro long runs.
 It’s interesting to note that he says that it’s used infrequently, meaning that during his period of time people put a heavy emphasis on different types of interval training.
+The swinging of the pendulum back and forth between endurance and speed is a common theme in training.
+It just so happens that during the 1950’s, when Sumser was coaching, the pendulum was in the speed direction.
 With the arrival of Lydiard’s training on the scene, that certainly changed, but if he Sumser saw the training of the day he’d probably say that many people now use intervals too infrequently.
 This shows our tendency to put too much emphasis on one type of training.
 Anyways, his fartlek training serves several purposes in today’s view of training.
 The early fartleks play the role of high-end aerobic running, then gradually work down to what some people call cruise intervals, which would be a variation of Lactate Threshold training and they might even progress to aerobic capacity (or VO2 max training), but I’m not sure how fast they ended up.
 It’s safe to say though based on some of the times given that they were done at a high end aerobic pace, and sometimes at LT pace most likely.
 His next training category was Interval Endurance runs.
 These were used as some people use pace or rhythm work, but serve the purpose of building aerobic capacity really.
 They were a high number of repetitions with a decent amount of recovery at moderate speeds.
 We don’t really use this type of training now a days, but it was commonly seen during this period with the likes of Gerschler and Igloi.
 As I have said, this has been replaced with VO2max or aerobic capacity training really.
 His 4th type of training was Speed Runs.
 It’s interesting to note the progression throughout the year on these runs.
 The ones done early in the year are VO2max or aerobic capacity workouts, while the ones done in the middle of the year look like lactate tolerance work, and then the ending ones anaerobic capacity workouts.
 He terms them all the same, but since he uses progression throughout the year the real benefits and purpose of the workouts change.
 These are remarkably similar to modern progression in training from aerobic capacity to lactate tolerance to anaerobic capacity workouts.
 His next training group was Sprint runs.
 This is your typical sprint workout, maximum speeds, with full recovery or near it.
 These workouts are working on your creatine phosphate energy system and pure speed, recruiting your fast twitch muscle fibers.
-Sumser’s last training group was Special Conditioning.
-Not much is written about this but it appears to be gym work, which would be similar to today’s strength circuits or weight work or plyometrics.